-The Data Protection Act does not prevent employers from monitoring workers, but where monitoring involves the collection, storage and use of personal information, it must be neither routine nor excessive.
-Also, where the employer is holding data, it must do so securely, must not hold onto it for longer than is necessary and must dispose of it securely.
+The Data Protection Act and UK GDPR do not prevent employers from monitoring workers, but regulate how personal data can be collected, stored and used when it comes to monitoring workers.
+To comply with these laws, monitoring must be neither routine nor excessive.
+Also, where the employer is holding data, it must do so securely, must not hold onto it for longer than is necessary, and must dispose of it securely.

 Your employer should: